slawtul/Ya_asteroids/README.md

     Inheritance implementation is faster.
 Maybe because of compiler optimization or my implementation of std:variant sucks.

-    [Edit] Yes... it was bad implementation, current awesome result...
+    [Edit] Yes... it was bad implementation, current awesome results...

     # Without runtime inheritance (std-variant branch)
     1. Avg ~60 FPS with 11800 objects on the screen